 The geographically dominant land use in Carlsbad is single-family residential, with neighborhoods distributed throughout the city.
-Table 2-1 Table 2-1 describes the extent of land uses that exist (on the ground), based on the geographic information systems (GIS) database compiled for the General Plan.
-Residential uses account for 2927 percent of the city's land area, with the largest share attributable to single-family detached homes (20-21 percent of the city's land area).
-According to the California Department of Finance 2013 estimates, As of Jan.
-1, 2023, there are 47,61345,522 residential units in the city (Table 2-2Table 2-2), which consist of 31,650 single family detached and attached (two family) units (69.5percent of the total residential units), 12,592 multi-family units (28percent) and 1,280 mobile homes (2.8 percent).
+Table 2-1 describes the extent of land uses that exist (on the ground), based on the geographic information systems (GIS) database compiled for the General Plan.
+Residential uses account for 29 percent of the city's land area, with the largest share attributable to single-family detached homes (21 percent of the city's land area).
+As of Jan.
+1, 2023, there are 47,613 residential units in the city (Table 2-2).

-Non-residential uses, including commercial, industrial and hotels, account for 89 percent of the city's land area.
+Non-residential uses, including commercial, industrial and hotels, account for 9 percent of the city's land area.
 Commercial and industrial uses are primarily concentrated along Palomar Airport Road.
-Public and quasipublic uses, including city buildings and utilities, account for 56 percent of the city's total acreage.
-As shown in Table 2-2Table 2-2, there are 18.114.9 million square feet of industrial and research and development/flex space, and 5.6 million square feet of office space.
+Public and quasipublic uses, including city buildings and utilities, account for 5 percent of the city's total acreage.
+As shown in Table 2-2, there are 18.1 million square feet of industrial and research and development/flex space, and 5.6 million square feet of office space.
 Hotels are scattered throughout the city, taking advantage of freeway access, the airport and proximity to major activity and employment centers, including LEGOLAND, beaches, lagoons, golf courses, the Village, and business parks.

 Natural vegetation remains in and around the three lagoons and on the higher, steeper-sloped, inland portions of the city.
 In fact, open space uses constitute the largest proportion of land use in the city.
-Five Eight percent of the city's land area is used for parks and recreation, 4-2 percent for agriculture and 3225 percent as other open space or natural areas.
-Three Nine percent of land is undeveloped or vacant (this excludes the undeveloped areas designated as open space).
+Five percent of the city's land area is used for parks and recreation, 2 percent for agriculture and 32 percent as other open space or natural areas.
+Three percent of land is undeveloped or vacant (this excludes the undeveloped areas designated as open space).
 Although some of the vacant land is available for development, some sections may not be developable due to site constraints, such as steep slopes or natural habitat that is protected pursuant to the city's Habitat Management Plan (HMP).